Whether you rock your hair natural, relaxed or texlaxed, dryness is no respecter of texture.

 How To LOC

-1. Spritz your hair with the liquid, I use water but if you must use a leave-in-conditioner, ensure it is a water-based leave-in-conditioner (i.e. water should be the first ingredient you see when you look on the side of the bottle where the ingredients of the leave-in-conditioner is written).
+1. Spritz your hair with the liquid, I use water but if you must use a leave-in-conditioner, ensure it is a water-based leave-in-conditioner (i.e. water should be the first ingredient listed).
 You can also mix the leave-in-conditioner with water in a spray bottle, the choice is yours;

-3. Apply a cream (I use Shea butter) to seal in the oil and water.
+3. Apply a light-heavy cream/butter (I use Shea butter) to seal in the oil and water.

-With this simple and inexpensive method, your hair can stay moisturised all day long.
+This simple and inexpensive method coild keep your hair moisturized all day long.